-The Assumed Agreements include a license, manufacturing and supply agreement (the "Supply Agreement") with Nektar Therapeutics, AL (the "Supplier") for a reagent linked with the active ingredient in the Company's lead product candidate.
-Prior to the Company's assumption of the Supply Agreement in 2007, the Transferor paid the Supplier approximately \$0.3 million under the Supply Agreement.
+Agreement in 2007, the Transferor paid the Supplier approximately \$0.3 million under the Supply Agreement.
 The Company has paid the Supplier an aggregate of approximately \$0.8 million under the Supply Agreement, which was charged to research and development expense during the year ended December 31, 2010.
 Under the Supply Agreement, the Company is obligated to make certain milestone payments to the Supplier, as well as tiered royalties based on certain percentages of net sales as well as certain other payments and revenue it may receive if it licenses certain product rights to a third party.
-See "Note 12-Commitments and Contingencies" below.
+See "Note 11-Commitments and Contingencies" below.

 The Supply Agreement, unless earlier terminated by either party, will expire upon the expiration of the Company's obligation to pay royalties to the Supplier on net sales of licensed products.
 The Supply Agreement may be terminated by either party in the event of the other party's material breach (following a specified cure period).
-The Company may terminate the Supply Agreement, without cause, effective at the end of a specified period following written notice to the Supplier, in which event the
+The Company may terminate the Supply Agreement, without cause, effective at the end of a specified period following written notice to the Supplier, in which event the Company will be obligated to pay the Supplier specified termination fees and reimburse the Supplier for certain costs.